takuya-motoshima/express-sweet-generator/README.md

 ### 7. Access the Application

-Open your browser and navigate to `http://localhost:3000/` to access the app.
+Open your browser and navigate to `http://localhost:3000/` to access the application.

 ## Application Structure